-Working collaboratively with TfN Partners on its production, the Initial Major Roads Report has:
+Working collaboratively with TfN Partners on its production, the Major Roads Report has:

-- Set out road's importance in delivering the transformative economic growth envisaged in NPIER. - Outlined the conclusions of economic and demand forecasting work under a transformational economic growth scenario, and how this is forecast to affect passenger and freight demand in the North. - > Brought together options currently under development for infrastructure improvements, presented for the first time on a pan-Northern scale. - Developed a specific network of economically important roads, termed the Major Road Network for the North. - Agreed associated outcomes (Conditional Outputs) and performance measures and reviewed the existing evidence base, with recommendations for further work on developing a baseline and the future monitoring of the MRN. - Taken evidence on future growth from the NPIER, from TfN Partners' Growth Deals and Strategic Economic Plans, and from Highway's England 'Roads to Growth' work, to identify the connectivity requirements to enable transformational economic growth. - Set out a portfolio of interventions for subsequent sequencing and further development within the STP.
+- Set out road's importance in delivering the transformative economic growth envisaged in NPIER. - Outlined the conclusions of economic and demand forecasting work under a transformational economic growth scenario, and how this is forecast to affect passenger and freight demand in the North.

+- Brought together options currently under development for infrastructure improvements, presented for the first time on a pan-Northern scale. - Developed a specific network of economically important roads, termed the Major Road Network for the North. - Agreed associated outcomes (Conditional Outputs) and performance measures and reviewed the existing evidence base, with recommendations for work on developing a baseline and the future monitoring of the MRN. - Taken evidence on future growth from the NPIER, from TfN Partners' Growth Deals and Strategic Economic Plans, and from Highway's England 'Roads to Growth' work, to identify the connectivity requirements to enable transformational economic growth.

-Both the Integrated Rail and Major Roads Reports, taken together, provide a portfolio of connectivity priorities that will inform development of a single strategic investment programme for the STP up to 2050.
+Both the Long Term Rail Strategy and Major Roads Reports, taken together, provide a portfolio of connectivity priorities that are informing the development of a single strategic investment programme for the STP up to 2050.
 The interventions in the STP are those which are fundamental to the joint ambition of TfN and Government for the Northern Powerhouse to deliver a step change in economic growth.
-These have been developed as a 'single voice' acting on behalf of City Regions and Local Enterprise Partnerships across the North, for the first time.
+These have been developed as'single voice' acting on behalf of City Regions and Local Enterprise Partnerships across the North, for the first time.